OrebroUniversity/hiqp/README.md

 # Proposals for further development
 Add a monitoring tag to addTask service call so that only selected tasks are monitored.
 This way monitoring output can be made more readable.

 Add a dynamics controller.

-Add a service call that lists current existing primitives and tasks.
+Add a service call that lists current existing primitives and tasks. (how about a ros node that can interactively list different infos on the status of the controller at runtime?)

 The addtask and updatetask task dynamics interfaces are not consistent.
 Change this so that no special handling of the behaviour parameters is made!

+Add grouping of tasks and calling activation/monitoring/visibility changes on task groups.

+Add a capsule geometric primtive, that is useful for encapsulating robot links to make the optimizer to not produce controls that will result in self-collision and shutdown.